Genetic Testing for Epilepsy

 Chromosome Microarray

 If a person has epilepsy due to a known cause (such as a brain injury), genetic testing is not likely to reveal helpful information.
-Genetic testing may be considered for anyone with epilepsy when there is not a known cause.
+However, he National Society of Genetic Counselors and the American Epilepsy Society recommend genetic testing for anyone with unexplained epilepsy.

 • Other significant neurodevelopmental or neurological symptoms (such as developmental delay, autism spectrum disorder, or movement disorder)